 If you are ventilation conscious, there is more of it.
 The doors at each side has a large vent and the inner fabric is about half mesh for excellent breathability.
 Another cool feature is that the vestibules can roll part-way from the bottom to increase airflow.

 It is made to be lightweight and packs down pretty small for convenient backpacking.
 To spice it up, it comes with an ultra-compact compression sack for hassle free packing.
-This sack also features a pull handle for efficient transportation.
+Finally, this sack also features a pull handle for efficient transportation.

 The Mountainsmith two pole design and color-coded fly attachment system allow you to set up the tent faster.
 On top of this, you can quickly refer to the instructions conveniently printed on the packing sack.
 One of the coolest features of this tent is that it packs down into two bags which allow backpackers to share the load.